Showing posts with label stained glass. Show all posts

 "This interpretation is found most completely in...medieval stained-glass windows in the French cathedrals at Bourges and Sens [and Chartres]" (Welch).

-Click here for the link to the Chartres Good Samaritan Window
+Click here to see a diagram of the Chartres Good Samaritan Window

-Click here for the link to the Sens Good Samaritan Window.
+Click here to view the Bourges Good Samaritan Window.

 BEING A NEIGHBOR